 Colby J. Moorberg, PhD, CPSS, PWS

 Dr. Moorberg is an Assistant Professor of Soil Science in the Kansas State University Department of Agronomy in a teaching and research appointment.
 The courses he teaches include AGRON 305 - Soils (an introductory soil science class), AGRON 598 - Undergraduate Research in Agronomy, AGRON 635 - Soil Conservation and Management, and AGRON 935 - Topics in Soils: Root & Rhizosphere Analysis.
 He is also one of the K-State Soil Judging Team.
-He leads the K-State Hydropedology and Root Ecology Laboratory, which conducts research focused on root dynamics, rhizosphere processes, greenhouse gas emissions from wetlands, hydropedology, and water quality.
-As an instructor, he is interested in the development of open educational resources (OER).
-In addition to the development of the Soils Laboratory Manual, his ongoing projects related to teaching include studies on the use of student response systems in large lecture soil science classes, and survey of instructors of introductory, undergraduate soil science courses across the United States, and developing the open textbook, Soil and Water Conservation - An Annotated Bibliography, and is currently developing a third open textbook, Soils: An Annotated Bibliography.
+He leads the K-State Hydropedology and Root Ecology Laboratory, which conducts research focused on root dynamics, rhizosphere processes, root imaging, greenhouse gas emissions from wetlands, hydropedology, and water quality.
+His teaching scholarly activities are focused on the development of open educational resources (OER).
+In addition to the development of the Soils Laboratory Manual, his ongoing projects related to teaching include studies on the use of student response systems in large lecture soil science classes, a survey of instructors of introductory, undergraduate soil science courses across the United States, and developing the open textbook, Soil and Water Conservation - An Annotated Bibliography, and is currently developing a third open textbook, Soils: An Annotated Bibliography.

 LinkedIn: Colby Moorberg